morganmora/icode-cli/README.md

 Then configure you sonar-project.properties (on project root directory, for example) with ` sonar.icode.reports.path=.`, or use `-Dsonar.icode.reports.path=.` if working with maven to execute sonar.

+Be aware that if you use sonarqube, the sonar i-code pluging $ & i-code analyzer version should match.

+- I-code Sonar pluging: 1.1.0
+I-code Analyzer: 3.1.0

 ## INFORMATION

 + For more info about Icode, please visit https://github.com/lequal/i-CodeCNES